jbreitbart/gnome-encfs/README.md

 gnome-encfs
 ===========

-This is a branch from http://bitbucket.org/obensonne/gnome-encfs I mostly made a few changes useful when using it just for your Dropbox.
+This is a fork from http://bitbucket.org/obensonne/gnome-encfs I mostly made a few changes useful when using it just for your Dropbox, like enabeling kernel caching of files.

 *gnome-encfs* integrates [EncFS][efs] folders into the GNOME desktop by storing their passwords in the [keyring][gkr] and optionally mounting them at login